We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- they want to use a hormonal birth control method, an IUD, or are considering surgical birth control
+- they want to use a hormonal method, an IUD or are considering surgical options

-- if they have been using birth control and would like to change their method
+- they have been using birth control and would like to change their method

-- if they experience sudden menstrual cycle changes or other new or concerning symptoms
+- they experience sudden changes to their menstrual cycle, or other new or concerning symptoms

 - they think they may be pregnant

 Below are answers to some frequently asked questions about free or low cost birth control: